saichandchintala/saichandchintala.github.io/_pages/research.md

  “Determinants and Consequences of the Adoption of Online Grocery Shopping in Developing Markets: Evidence from India” - Vishal Narayan, Sai Chand Chintala, Vrinda Kadiyali (Under Review at <i>Journal of Marketing Research</i>)

+<h2> Work in Progress </h2>
+"Enhanced Market Access to Small-Scale Farmers: Evidence from a Field Experiment in India" - Muzeeb Shaik "Effect of a Local Regulation on Business Revenues and Customer Visits" - Muzeeb Shaik